 Prior to this, in 2003, a research partnership group for financing the social economy finance (known as the Chantier d'activité partenariale Financement (CAP)) was created within the social economy CURA.
 The group's goal was to bring together university researchers and social economy practitioners in order to undertake activities such as research, colloquia and seminars on the topic of financing the social economy.
 The group on social finance was added to the list of thematic research partnership streams found within CURA.
 Other streams included local and regional development, social and solidarity tourism, housing, social services, international relations and unions.
-All the thematic research partnership areas bring together practitioners and researchers interested in that particular stream.
-Each group is co-coordinated by a researcher and a practitioner.
+All the thematic research partnership areas bring together practitioners and researcher and a practitioner.
 Practitioners typically represent a network or federation of organizations.